Tool runnerยถ

 Level 4: bare invocationยถ

 If none of the above applies (no config file, no [tool.X], no bundled default), the tool runs with its own built-in defaults.
-Tools like autopep8 and pyproject-fmt work this way: all behavior is controlled through CLI flags.
+Tools like autopep8 work this way: all behavior is controlled through CLI flags.

 Checking the active config sourceยถ